-Stories, parables and literature allow students to visualize different people, holidays, customs and traditions within a particular religion in a more concrete way.
-There are many books related to Sikhism that teachers can use to help students form a deeper understanding of the religion and the people who practice it.
-In this activity, students will illustrate the plot of a Sikh story.
+Stories, parables, and literature allow students to visualize different people, holidays, customs, and traditions within a particular religion in a more concrete way.
+There are many books related to Hinduism that teachers can use to help students form a deeper understanding of the religion and the people who practice it.
+In this activity, students will illustrate the plot of a Hindu story.

-There are many other engaging books and stories that introduce students to different aspects of being a Sikh and the various beautiful traditions, stories and holidays in Sikhism.
+There are many other engaging books that introduce students to the traditional folktales and stories from Hinduism.
 Here are some suggestions:

 (These instructions are completely customizable.
 After clicking "Use This Assignment With My Students", update the instructions on the Edit Tab of the assignment.)

-Objective: After listening to the story, create a narrative storyboard that includes important details from the beginning, middle and end of the story.
+Objective: After listening to the story of Rama and SIta, create a narrative storyboard that includes important details from the beginning, middle and end of the story.

-Requirements: Beginning, Middle, and End of the story
+Requirements: Beginning, Middle and End of the story Rama and Sita.

 Grade Level 6-8